sstephenson/bats/README.md

 #### `assert_output`

+This function helps to verify that a command or function produces the correct output.
+It can compare the entire output, a single line or make sure that a given line is part of the output.

+***Note:*** *Due to a [bug in Bats][bats-93], empty lines are discarded, causing line indices to change and preventing testing for empty lines.*

+##### Matching the entire output

-Fail if `$output` does not equal the expected output.
+By default, fail if `$output` does not equal the expected output.

 ```bash
 @test 'assert_output()' {